 Land enrolled in the Agricultural Preserve Program is to be used principally for commercial agricultural production.
 However, it may be appropriate to allow secondary uses on contracted land that is either incidental to, or supportive of, the agricultural operation on the property.
 This Rule provides guidance and criteria for evaluating these uses on land under the Williamson Act contracts in terms of their compatibility and consistency with the purpose and intent of the Williamson Act.
 It is the goal of this County that, through application of the principles of compatibility in the Act, compatible uses allowed on contracted land will be beneficial to and inherently related to the agricultural use of the land.

 It should be noted that some uses that are allowed by zoning are not allowed on contracted land because they would not be considered compatible with the Williamson Act.
 At the same time, there are uses that would be deemed compatible under the Williamson Act but would not be allowed under County zoning ordinances.
 Therefore, for a use to be allowed on contracted land, it must be both permitted by County zoning and found to be compatible under the Act and these Rules.
-Compatibility is evaluated by the Planning Director on a case-by-case basis.
+Compatibility is evaluated by the Administrator and APAC on a case-by-case basis.
 Uses deemed compatible through application of this Rule are still subject to all applicable standards and requirements in County zoning ordinances (such as a Use Permit) as well as the County’s General Plan, as applicable.

 Agricultural production and compatible uses shall be defined as follows:

-Agricultural Production Uses
+Commercial Agricultural Production Uses

-The following land uses, and those uses which in the opinion of the Planning Director, subject to ratification by the Board of Supervisors, are substantially similar in nature thereto, shall be deemed agricultural production uses and thus allowed within an agriculture preserve on Williamson Act contracted lands (uses involving plants that have been defined as illegal by the Federal and/or State government are expressly prohibited as being an allowed use.
-This limitation confirms existing policy and practice):
+The following land uses, and those uses which in the opinion of the Administrator, subject to ratification by the Board of Supervisors, are substantially similar in nature thereto, shall be deemed commercial agricultural production uses and thus allowed within an agriculture preserve on Williamson Act contracted lands (uses involving plants that have been defined as illegal by the Federal and/or State government are expressly prohibited as being an allowed use).
+The contracted parcels must include one of the following uses:

 Rangeland and pasture for livestock production and forage.